mccoy-lab/transmission-distortion/README.md

 # A method for investigating transmission distortion among human sperm

 This repository contains the analyses performed for the study "A method for low-coverage single-gamete sequence analysis demonstrates adherence to Mendel’s first law across a large sample of human sperm".
-This paper has been publised in [eLife](https://elifesciences.org/articles/76383)
+This paper has been publised in [eLife](https://elifesciences.org/articles/76383).

 <!--
 - filtering_bell_data: info for filtering our Bell data based on genome consortia studies
-- full_donors: data from Bell et al. 2020
 - plotting: scripts for figures
 - shell-scripts: command line scripts for processing raw data
 - sim-scripts: R files for simulations of TD (real and simulated chromosomes)